Hey everybody, and welcome to PT Pioneer.

-Jobs in this regard would come in the form of working at gyms or fitness clubs, working in hospitality at resorts, hotels, or cruise liners, or even working with organizations such as schools and colleges.
+Jobs in this regard would come in the form of working at gyms or fitness clubs, in hospitality at resorts, hotels, or cruise liners, or even with organizations such as schools and colleges.

 Your ideal scenario would be working in a facility run by one of the major commercial gym franchises in the UK.

 Some of the top gyms in the UK include: